Bushra Farrukh

-Bushra Farrukh (بشری فارخ; born 16 February 1957), is a Pakistani poet.
+Bushra Farrukh (بشری فارخ; born 16 February 1957) is an Urdu poet of Pakistan.
 She was born in Peshawar.
-She is one of the female Urdu poets of Pakistan.
 She has served Pakistan Television and Radio Pakistan as an announcer.
-She is the artist of Khyber-Pakhtunkhwa who has performed in four different languages Urdu, Pashto, Hindko and English at television and radio.
-Bushra Farrukh has performed many radio and television programs.
-All her programs have been enjoyed especially among the youth.
+An artist hailing from the Khyber-Pakhtunkhwa province, she has performed in television and radio programs in four languages: Urdu, Pashto, Hindko and English.

-Bushra Farrukh is a poet of Khyber-Pakhtunkhwa and her nine poetry collections have been published.
+Nine of her poetry collections have been published.